 In this analysis, The Pew Charitable Trusts removes the estimated effect of state tax policy changes to calculate a volatility score for the underlying trends in each state’s overall tax revenue and major taxes—those that account for at least 5 percent of its tax revenue on average over the past decade.
 The scores measure the variation in year-over-year percent changes between fiscal 1996 and 2015, based on a calculation of standard deviation.
 A low score means that revenue levels were similar from year to year, and a high score indicates that revenue grew or declined more dramatically.

-Nationwide, overall state tax revenue had a volatility score of 5.1 for the 20 years ending in fiscal 2015, up slightly from 2014’s score of 5.0.
-This means that total tax revenue across the states typically fluctuated 5.1 percentage points above or below its overall growth trend.
+Nationwide, overall state tax revenue had a volatility score of 5.0 for the 20 years ending in fiscal 2015, unchanged from 2014’s score.
+This means that total tax revenue across the states typically fluctuated 5.0 percentage points above or below its overall growth trend.
 Tax revenue was more volatile than the national benchmark in 30 states and less so in 20 states.

 Source: Volatility scores for each state’s overall tax revenue and specific tax sources were calculated using the U.S. Census Bureau’s State Government Tax Collections historical data series from FY1995 to FY2015.
 Data were adjusted to control for the effects of tax policy changes using the National Conference of State Legislatures’ State Tax Actions reports for FY1995 to FY2015.